 Luke 7:21-23 AT THAT VERY TIME Jesus cured many who had diseases, sicknesses and evil spirits, and gave sight to many who were blind.
 So he replied to the messengers, “GO BACK AND REPORT TO JOHN what you have seen and heard: The blind receive sight, the lame walk, those who have leprosy are cured, the deaf hear, the dead are raised, and the good news is preached to the poor.”

 First, Jesus didn’t rebuke John for doubting.
 Jesus didn’t jump down John’s throat with finger-pointing or a theological dissertation.
-So, doubting is not sin.
+So, doubting is not a sin.
 What did Jesus do?
 Well, he ministered to those who weren’t doubting.
 He didn’t give John’s messengers a lot of time.
-Jesus focused on those who were focused on him.
-People were being blessed, but John and his disciples could only watch and hear about it.
+Jesus focused on those who focused on him.
+Jesus blessed people, but John and his disciples could only watch and hear about it.
 Jesus told John to focus on what he was doing and saying, not on what he wasn’t doing and wasn’t saying.

-When we doubt, Jesus doesn’t get all worried, stop blessing others, and stop being God.
+When we doubt, Jesus doesn’t get all worried; stop blessing others and being God.
 He can’t minister to us much when we’re doubting.
 He simply says, “Just look at everyone else getting blessed.
 Sorry, you’re missing out.”
 Get beyond doubt as quickly as you can.

 Greater than John Luke